JamesParrott/sDNA_GH/README.md

 [^0] The Python 2.7 download can be verified using this [certificate](https://www.python.org/ftp/python/2.7.3/python-2.7.3.msi.asc) and [Gpg4win](https://gpg4win.org/download.html).

-[^1] The entire source code for sDNA_GH is visible on [Github](http:\\www.github.com).
+[^1] The entire source code for sDNA_GH is visible on [Github](https://github.com/JamesParrott/sDNA_GH/).
 All the source code is also visible in the download itself as the component launcher and Python package is visible, except the .ghuser files which each contain the launcher code under a different name, and are compiled.
-It is a little repetitive, but see the Build Instructions above to build them for yourself from the source code.
+See the Build Instructions above to build them for yourself from the source code.

-[^2]  This script is largely code from Ed Wilson of Microsoft's [Dev Blog](https://devblogs.microsoft.com/scripting/easily-unblock-all-files-in-a-directory-using-powershell/) or try this [alternative method](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/unblock-file?view=powershell-7.2))